metagenomics/long-read-training/docs/polishing/index.rst

 Assembly polishing
 ==================

-We are going to do 2 polishings to optimize our assembly:
+We are going to do polishing to optimize our assembly:
 1. Polishing with pilon using Illumina data
-2. Polishing with racon and medaka using Nanopore data
+2. Polishing with racon and medaka using Nanopore data is included in the docs but not necessary with current ONT technology

-If there is time we are also going to polish the racon/medaka polished assembly with Pilon and Illumina data.

-A possible polishing with nanopolish is also included in this docs, but we are not going to use it in this course.

 .. toctree::
    :maxdepth: 1